sajjadGG/book-python/advanced/concurrency/asyncio.rst

     # Finished main at 02:42:47

 Due to the GIL, ``asyncio.to_thread()`` can typically only be used to make IO-bound functions non-blocking.
-However, for extension modules that release the GIL or alternative Python implementations that don’t have one, ``asyncio.to_thread()`` can also be used for CPU-bound functions.
+However, for extension modules that release the GIL or alternative Python implementations that don't have one, ``asyncio.to_thread()`` can also be used for CPU-bound functions.

 Introspection